 Flora Vaccarino, M.D.
 (Yale University)

-Chromatin regulation during brain development and in ASD
+Transcriptional regulation during brain development and in autism

 Mark Zylka, Ph.D.
 (The University of North Carolina at Chapel Hill)